Returning to 'Kyunki...' not just a step back in a role but to a story that redefined Indian TV: Smriti Irani

 Kapoor also celebrated the show's successful run on television.

-In the new teaser of the show, shared by Kapoor on ‘X’, Irani said, “It’s time to meet you all again."
+In the new teaser of the show, shared by Kapoor on X, Irani says, “It’s time to meet you all again."